 Today in baseball history:

-- 1920 - The longest game ever played ends after 26 innings in a 1-1 tie, with Brooklyn Robin right-hander Leon Cadore and the Braves hurler Joe Oeschger, also right-handed, both go the distance for their respective clubs.
+- 1920 - The longest game ever played ends after 26 innings in a 1-1 tie, with Brooklyn Robins right-hander Leon Cadore and the Braves hurler Joe Oeschger, also right-handed, both go the distance for their respective clubs.
 Boston third baseman Charlie Pick establishes the major league record for hitless at-bats in one game, going 0-for-11 in the marathon.
-Al will have more on this historic event coming up at 11 a.m.
-CT.
-(1)

-- 2001 - The ulnar bone in Mike Fyhrie’s left arm breaks as the result of being struck by the flying barrel of a broken bat.
+- 2001 - As a result of being struck by the flying barrel of a broken bat, the ulna bone in Mike Fyhrie’s left arm is broken.
 The Cubs’ righty reliever used his arm to protect himself when the Padres’ Santiago Perez’s broken bat exploded in the direction of the mound.
-(1)

 - (1) — The National Pastime.

 - (4) — Society for American Baseball Research.